Crumb Top Baking

 • Cilantro Jalapeño Edamame Hummus - this one brings some jalapeño heat with a fresh dose of cilantro and a creamy edamame base.

-If you make this roasted beet hummus, I would love to hear what you think in the comments below.
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Don’t forget to sign up for the Crumb Top Baking Newsletter and follow along on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

 Roasted Beet Hummus (with White Beans)